koteswararao798988/darwin-tasks/README.md

 $ copy the "ns-values" and paste those into your domain name
 $ save it
 $ if you want browse the application with your Domain name please wait 48 hours(I don't exactly)

+# CREATE EKS CLUSTER BY USING TERRAFORM

+ $ launch instance
+ $ install terraform
+ $ create a directory
+ $ create provider.tf file
+ $ create vpc.tf
+ $ create security.tf
+ $ create eks.tf file
+ $ inititlize the directory
+      + terraform init
+ $ To generates a detailed report that lists all the resources that will be created, modified, or destroyed in order to achieve the desired state by using below command
+      + terraform plan
+ $ creating resources by using below command
+      + terraform apply --auto-approve